 The old approach had a few problems.
 First, users would largely ignore the message, and just became trained to hit the Enter key quickly to skip past it every day, because the message appears every time they log in.
 Also, there was no enforcement mechanism, other than saying that continuing to use the computer implied agreement with the terms of use.
 Nor is the agreement or disagreement with the terms of use audited in any way.
 Today, that’s just not good enough for organizations that truly care about ensuring that users are aware of the terms of use of their corporate computers, apps, and services.

-Furthermore, in the modern cloud era users are able to login to all sorts of SaaS applications using their corporate credentials.
+Furthermore, in the modern cloud era users are able to login to all sorts of SaaS applications using their corporate account credentials.
 Although some SaaS apps have their own method of displaying terms of use, a central point of management is best.
 Fortunately, Azure Active Directory provides that central point with Azure AD Terms of Use, which is a feature of conditional access.

 Configuring terms of use in Azure AD requires you to be licensed for Azure AD Premium P1/P2, which are available as standalone licenses or bundled in the EM+S E3/E5 licenses.